 Whilst exchange traded derivatives have been cleared through central counterparties (CCPs) for many years, recent regulatory initiatives designed to reduce systemic risk in the banking system are directing increasing volumes of Over the Counter derivatives to be cleared through CCPs.
-Wherever possible, the Society now clears qualifying derivatives through CCPs although the Society enters into a number of amortising swaps that are not currently cleared by any CCPs.
+Wherever possible, the Society now clears qualifying derivatives through CCPs.

-Capital required under Pillar 1 for market and counterparty credit risk, including credit valuation adjustments and exposures to secured financing transactions totals £0.4m (2019: £0.9m).
+Capital required under Pillar 1 for market and counterparty credit risk, including credit valuation adjustments and exposures to secured financing transactions totals £0.3m (2020: £0.4m).
 The exposure to derivatives is calculated using the CCR mark to market method.